Mentorship

 A Writing NSW mentorship is an opportunity for you to work one-on-one (either face-to-face, by email, Zoom or over the phone) with an experienced writer or editor.
 It will be up to you and your mentor to decide how best to organise the mentorship, but issues covered may include structure, characterisation, audience, style, and editing and redrafting.
 Writing mentorships are not designed to offer direct industry advice or letters of recommendation for literary agents or publishers.

-The program is available to members of Writing NSW on application.
+The program is available on application.

 Applying for a Writing Mentorship